Petermann factors and phase rigidities near exceptional points: Conclusion

 We have derived explicit formulas for the Petermann factors and phase rigidities near EPs of arbitrary order.
 Our results not only confirm the known scaling behavior for generic perturbations but also provide the prefactor.
 Our theory has revealed an unexpected relation to the spectral response strength of the EP.
 Bounds for the Petermann factors and phase rigidities have been introduced that can be used for an easy estimation of the order of magnitude and in the case of passive systems allow for an assessment of the possibilities for enhanced sensing.
 We have discussed our results in the context of numerical studies in the literature.
 The predictions of our general theory have been compared to the solutions of an analytically solvable model and very good agreement has been observed.

-We have demonstrated that the established connection of Petermann factors and phase rigidities with the spectral response strength can be exploited for the computation of the latter even in the case of a higher-dimensional Hilbert space.
-The method is efficient and reliable for EPs with order up to five.
+We have demonstrated that the established connection of Petermann factors and phase rigidities with the spectral response strength can be exploited for the numerical computation of the latter even in the case of a higher-dimensional Hilbert space.
+The method is efficient and reliable for EPs with order up to five for double-precision floating-point arithmetic.
+EPs with even higher order are so sensitive to numerical imperfections that the highest-order contribution of the Green's function is not always sufficient.

 Realizing EPs experimentally is not an easy task in particular for EPs of higher order because of their extreme sensitivity to fabrication imperfections.
 In practice, the experimental setup is never located exactly on the EP but at best in its vicinity.
 Our theory of the Petermann factors and phase rigidities is able to predict of what is left of the sensitivity for such imperfect EPs.
 This is a valuable information for sensing applications.
 This applies in particular to experiments which are deliberately detuned from the EP to mitigate the harmful effects of quantum excess noise~\cite{KCE22}.